shonore/smhonore-personal-website-v2/src/pages/blog/post1.md

 <b>Solution</b>

 I decided to take the initative to solve this issue by honing my rusty communincation skills.
+I signed up for some classes to learn how to communicate effectively at the local university.
+I also took some classes online.

+<b>Key Takeaways</b>
+- Understand your auidence and cater your communiction to them.
+For instance, if your audience loves using emojis and memes to communicate then don't be afraid to do the same to connenct.
+- Find a private place to store and refine your ideas.
+Once those ideas are more well thought out you can share them out with your team for gaining buy-in.
+- Be mindful of other's time.
+If it is before or after work hours when you send a message don't be surprised if it is ignored.
+Also, if someone is very busy they will not have time to read long messages, so keep it short and sweet.